loupage/kirby-casper/readme.md

 ## Kirby Casper

+This is a work in process.

-This is a port of Ghost's default theme [Casper](https://github.com/tryghost/casper) for Kirby inspired by [jasper2](https://github.com/jekyller/jasper2).
+The goal is to port Ghost's default theme [Casper](https://github.com/tryghost/casper) for Kirby inspired by [jasper2](https://github.com/jekyller/jasper2).

 ## Copyright & License